Suitable for 13+ yrs

 Q- Where is the musical playing in New York?

-Q- What is Ragtime about?
+Q- What is Chess about?

 Q- How long does the musical run for?